jacr13/Milo/README.md

 ## Installation

-To install Milo and its dependencies, you can use [Poetry](https://python-poetry.org/):
+To install Milo's dependencies, you can use [Poetry](https://python-poetry.org/):

 1. **Install Poetry**: If you haven't already installed Poetry, you can do so using pip:
    ```bash